fabmas/certlc/codesample/README.md

 To initiate the deployment of the LAB environment, verify to have the *Owner* role on the subscription then click on the **Deploy to Azure** button provided above.
 This action will trigger the deployment process within the Azure Portal.
 You will be prompted to provide input parameters.

-> [!NOTE]
+> [!IMPORTANT]
-> For resources such as key vaults, automation accounts and event-grid, which necessitate globally unique names, kindly replace the *\<UNIQUESTRING>* placeholder with a unique string of your choice, following the resource's constraints (e.g., maximum character count, lowercase only, etc.).
+> For resources such as key vaults, automation accounts and event-grid, which necessitate globally unique names, kindly replace the *`UNIQUESTRING`* placeholder with a unique string of your choice, following the resource's constraints (e.g., maximum character count, lowercase only, etc.).

 Parameters that require your primary attention are listed in the table below: